Meichun-lin/Meichun-lin.github.io/_pages/teaching.md

 #### Instructor, UBC Sauder

-* COMM 290 - Quantitative Decision Making
+* COMM 290 - Quantitative Decision Making (Summer 2022)
     * Teaching Evaluation: **4.6/5.0** (for the question "I would recommend this course to other students.")
     * Enrollment: 31